kekuanoo/course-in-a-box/modules/components/_posts/2000-01-02-collections.md

 ---
-title: Homepage
+title: Collections
 ---

 ## Homepage

 The homepage is the part of your course that most people will see first.
 By default, it shows a "jumbotron" (large banner with the course title, headline, and icon) and an open space to describe the materials inside the course.
 This information can be changed at any time without affecting other parts of your course.

 <br>